Dovish Fed, Greek worries push German Bund yields lower

 “It’s five minutes to midnight and they still haven’t found a deal.”

-German Chancellor Angela Merkel said a deal between Greece and its creditors was still possible if Athens showed the necessary will.

-Ten-year German Bund yields, which set the standard for euro zone borrowing costs, fell 2 basis points to 0.79 percent, having fallen as low as 0.728 percent earlier in the day.
+Ten-year German Bund yields, which set the standard for euro zone borrowing costs, fell 6 basis points to 0.75 percent.
+In the U.S. market, 10-year U.S. T-note yields were down 3.3 basis points at 2.2754 percent.

 A minor rise in early trade was reversed, though, after a strong debt auction in Spain, which suggested some investors were using Greek-related sell-offs as buying opportunities.